flyteorg/flyte/rfc/README.md

 * Copy `rfc/0000-template.md` to `rfc/<category>/0000-my-feature.md` (where "my-feature" is descriptive).
 Don't assign an RFC number yet; This is going to be the PR number and we'll rename the file accordingly if the RFC is accepted.
 * Fill in the RFC.
 Put care into the details.
 * Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
-* Now that your RFC has an open pull request, use the pull request number (e.g. `https://github.com/flyteorg/flyte/pull/123`) to update your 0000- prefix to that number.
+* Now that your RFC has an open pull request, use the pull request number (e.g. `123` from `https://github.com/flyteorg/flyte/pull/123`) to update your 0000- prefix to that number.

 ### The recommended path